mohanmca/MohanLearningGround/src/main/md/BetterDeveloper/programmer@70.md

 **Programming is not what I do, but who I am.**

+# What does organization/ceo need?
+Who can adopt?
+1. Smart developer
+1. Who is working in a structured way
+1. Analyzing problem clearly
+1. Come up with well justified solution and
+1. Come up with well structured solution

 # Bias against old programmers
 * The major problem for older programmers is that people believe that the ability to learn decreases with age
 * Older programmers have higher salary requirements.
 My company interviewed (and eventually hired) a 60-year-old iOS developer, and he asked us for double what the developers in their 30s were asking for.